 Cumulative impacts - The results of incremental actions when added to past, present, and reasonably foreseeable future actions.
 Cumulative impacts can be deemed substantial and subject to mitigation conditions even though they may consist of individual actions having relatively minor impacts.

-Date of filing - The date upon actual receipt by Ecology of the City's decision except as provided for below:
+Date of filing - The date of actual receipt by Ecology of the City's decision on a shoreline substantial development permit.